 Nicotine pouches are small white pouches that contain nicotine, flavorings, and plant-based fibers.
 Unlike traditional chewing tobacco or snus, they don’t contain tobacco leaf.
 You simply place a pouch under your upper lip, and the nicotine is absorbed through the gum lining.

 They’re often marketed as a cleaner, safer, and more discreet option than cigarettes or vapes.
-Brands like Zyn, Velo, On!, and Rogue are among the most popular on the market today.
+Brands like ZYN, VELO, On!, and Rogue are among the most popular on the market today.
+Understanding ZYN pouch usage is key to knowing how many pouches you can reasonably use in one day.

 Nicotine Content Per Pouch